-Figure 32: Comparison of the reconstructed π^0 mass between data and simulation with only statistical uncertainties: (top left) FC CC π^0 , (top right) PC CC π^0 , and (bottom) NC π^0 .
-A consistency is observed between the data and simulation validating the energy scale reconstruction for EM shower.
+Figure 34: Comparison of the reconstructed π^0 mass between data and simulation: (top left) FC CC π^0 , (top right) PC CC π^0 , and (bottom) NC π^0 .
+A consistency is observed between the data and simulation validating the energy scale reconstruction for EM showers.